-If you're lucky enough to have olive trees, you may have considered eating one of the fruits, only to discover that there's a big difference between the olive on a tree and the olive on your plate.
+If you're lucky enough to have olive trees, you may have considered eating one of the fruits straight from the branch only to discover that there's a big difference between the olive on a tree and the olive on your plate.
 That's because the olives we enjoy are essentially pickles.
 Whether steeped in oil or a salt brine, olives only become truly edible after curing.
 The raw fruit is bursting with oleuropein, a bitter compound that must be removed prior to eating.

 Different kinds of olives benefit from different cures.
 Manzanillo, mission, and kalamata olives are the best varieties for brining or salt curing.
 Larger fruits, such as Seville olives, may need to be steeped in lye to fully cure.

-First, select olives that haven't been bruised or succumbed to pests, in particular the olive fly, whose larvae burrow into the fruits.
+First, select olives that haven't been bruised or succumbed to pests, in particular, the olive fly, whose larvae burrow into the fruits.
 Wash the olives thoroughly.
-Then slice or crack the olives, depending on your aesthetic sense, to allow the bring to penetrate the fruit.
+Then slice or crack the olives, depending on how you would like them to look, to allow the brine to penetrate the fruit.
 Take care not to cut the pit.
-Brine, changing the brining medium per your recipe over the course of a week or more.
-Store in a strong brine and refrigerate.

 Once you've decided between a water- or brine-cure, you are now ready to treat the olives.
 If using a water-cure process, place the prepared olives in a pan and cover with cold water; let sit for about a week, changing the water twice a day.
 Once the bitterness is gone, you are ready to place the olives in a brine.